Maned wolf: Relations with other species

 The maned wolf participates in symbiotic relationships.
 It contributes to the propagation and dissemination of the plants on which it feeds, through excretion.
 Often, maned wolves defecate on the nests of leafcutter ants.
 The ants then use the dung to fertilize their fungus gardens, but they discard the seeds contained in the dung onto refuse piles just outside their nests.
 This process significantly increases the germination rate of the seeds.

 Maned wolves suffer from ticks, mainly of the genus Amblyomma, and by flies such as Cochliomyia hominivorax usually on the ears.
 The maned wolf is poorly parasitized by fleas.
 The sharing of territory with domestic dogs results in a number of diseases, such as rabies virus, parvovirus, distemper, canine adenovirus, protozoan Toxoplasma gondii, bacterium Leptospira interrogans, and nematode Dirofilaria immitis.
-The maned wolf have been found to host intestinal parasites, such as the acanthocephala worm, Pachysentis canicola.
+The maned wolf has been found to host intestinal parasites, such as the acanthocephala worm, Pachysentis canicola.
 The maned wolf is particularly susceptible to potentially fatal infection by the giant kidney worm.
-Ingestion of the wolf apple could prevent maned wolves from contracting this nematode, but such a hypothesis has been questioned by several authors.

-It is preyed upon mostly by large cats, such as the puma (Puma concolor) and more commonly the jaguar (Panthera onca).
+It is preyed upon by large cats such as the jaguar (Panthera onca) and occasionally the puma.

 Humans

 Generally, the maned wolf is shy and flees when alarmed, so it poses little direct threat to humans.
 Popularly, the maned wolf is thought to have the potential of being a chicken thief.
 It once was considered a similar threat to cattle, sheep, and pigs, although this now is known to be false.

-Historically, in a few parts of Brazil, these animals were hunted for some body parts, notably the eyes, that were believed to be good-luck charms.
+Historically, in a few parts of Brazil, they were hunted for some body parts, notably the eyes, that were believed to be good-luck charms.

 Since its classification as a vulnerable species by the Brazilian government, it has received greater consideration and protection.

 They are threatened by habitat loss and being run over by automobiles.
 Feral and domestic dogs pass on diseases to them, and have been known to attack them.

 The species occurs in several protected areas, including the national parks of Caraça and Emas in Brazil.
 The maned wolf is well represented in captivity, and has been bred successfully at many zoos, particularly in Argentina, North America (part of a Species Survival Plan) and Europe (part of a European Endangered Species Programme).
 In 2012, a total of 3,288 maned wolves were kept at more than 300 institutions worldwide.
 The Smithsonian National Zoo Park has been working to protect maned wolves for nearly 30 years, and coordinates the collaborative, interzoo maned wolf Species Survival Plan of North America, which includes breeding maned wolves, studying them in the wild, protecting their habitat, and educating people about them.